 Molly watches her cousin disappear into the folds of their family, gliding past Freddy and Aunt Angelina until she is completely out of sight.

 She sighs and begins walking back to her seat, feeling at a loss for what more there is to say.
 Her mother comes to her with a grim smile.

 “Come on darling, finish eating.”

 Her mother fusses briefly.
 “You’ll be hungry in an hour if you don’t eat.”

-“Mum, stop it.
-I’m okay.”
+“Stop it.
+I’m okay.
+I'm not twelve years old.”
 She turns away quickly; a small flush of guilt washes through her as she catches a glimpse of her mother’s wounded expression.
 She knows that her mother only wants her to be happy, but it stings Molly to see herself like this.

 Twenty years old and still living with her mother, still depending on her for a future.